remix-run/remix/README.md

 Remix is a framework for building better websites using modern web standards and best practices.
 We are happy you're here!

 This repository contains the Remix source code.
-It's a work in progress, so we appreciate your patience as we figure things out.
+This repo is a work in progress, so we appreciate your patience as we figure things out.

 ## Documentation